Bukreevaa/Python_BI_2022/homework_3/README.md

 **Step two: clone my repository (to get the program file)**

-For this step you just need the link of this repository and use this command:
+For this step you just need the link of this repository (in the command example it is -  https://github.com/rep/rep, but it is wrong, please, change it) and use this command:

 > git clone https://github.com/rep/rep